Copyleaks/Ruby-Plagiarism-Checker/README.md

 ```ruby
     CopyleaksApi::Config.http_callback = 'http://yoursite.here/callback/{PID}'
 ```
-For more information about callbacks take a look at `get_started_async.rb` file.
+For more information about callbacks take a look at `example_async.rb` file.

 If you want to check the status of the process programatically use `process.update_status`:
 ```ruby